Kids In Need Foundation

 The Kids In Need Foundation is an American national 501(c)(3) charity that believes every child in America should have equal opportunity and access to a quality education.
 By partnering with teachers and students in under-resourced schools, Kids In Need Foundation provides the supplies and resources needed for teachers to teach and learners to learn.

+Programs

 Second Responder

 The Second Responder program operates during the recovery period following the devastation, once the critical necessities of food, shelter, and medical aid are in place.
-KINF delivers hope in a tangible way for teachers and students to return to the important work of learning as they start the path to rebuilding.

 School Ready Supplies

 KINF partners with corporations and philanthropic organizations throughout the country to provide completely assembled school supply backpacks to students who otherwise would have to do without the basic tools for learning.

 Supply A Teacher

 KINF's Supply A Teacher program seeks to remove the burden of having to provide necessary resources from teachers in underserved schools.
 Every teacher supported through the program receives two boxes of items they need to fuel a full semester of active learning.
 Donors can fund a teacher, school, or entire school district they'd like to support.